Rhino (character): Doctor Tramma's Rhino

 When Aleksei Sytsevich declines Doctor Tramma's offer to return to the Rhino role, Tramma finds another subject and equips him with a high-tech suit that was supposed to be given to Sytsevich.
 The second Rhino comes after Sytsevich, feeling that he had to destroy the original Rhino if he was going to ascend.
 Spider-Man defeats the second Rhino, who then escapes.

 While lifting a makeshift dumbbell made out of a pole and two trucks, the second Rhino is called up by a mysterious person telling him where he can find Sytsevich.
 Rhino attacks Aleksei at one of J. Jonah Jameson's press meetings.
 Aleksei lies to the second Rhino, agreeing to fight him in his Rhino suit, but instead goes into hiding with his wife Oksana.
 Before they arrive at their safehouse, however, the second Rhino attacks again, and Oksana dies as a result.
 Aleksei dons his old Rhino suit, which is strong enough to destroy the new Rhino's, and kills the unnamed wearer.

+Ryan O'Smith

+A man named Ryan O'Smith was experimented on by an unnamed mad scientist where the experiment gave him flight and wanted to be a superhero.
+When he wanted to be a heroic Rhino after meeting Spider-Man, he would be targeted by the original Rhino which led to Ryan and Spider-Man defeating Rhino.